-We're approaching an unprecedented holiday season due to Covid-19, with many feeling emotionally exhausted.
-Our emotional awareness is more critical now than ever to ensure we find joy.
+Another holiday season with Covid-19 is upon us, with many feeling emotionally exhausted.
+Our emotional awareness is more critical than ever to feel joy during the holidays.

-The holiday season's busyness tends to intensify emotions, which can rob us of joy if we allow it to.
+The holiday season's busyness can intensify emotions, robbing us of joy if we allow it to.
 It's essential to recognize that our feelings guide all we do.
-We can stop powerful emotions from stealing our joy over the holidays.
+Keeping this in mind, we can manage powerful emotions from stealing our joy over the holidays.

 Managing our emotions effectively throughout the holidays requires us to be more tolerant of ourselves and others.
-It's always good practice to pack patience and don't sweat the small stuff.
+It's always good practice to pack patience and not sweat the small stuff.
 Considerable time and effort are necessary to learn to effectively read our emotions and understand how they affect our decision-making and our ability to empathize with others.
 Managing them comes next, which requires significant skill.
-Over time all of these skills will increase our emotional intelligence and advance our awareness.
-Undoubtedly, there will be times during the holidays when we feel overwhelmed and frustrated.
-When this happens, these skills will assist in avoiding emotional, hijacking situations.
+Over time, these skills will increase our emotional intelligence and advance our awareness.
+Undoubtedly, there will be times when we feel overwhelmed and frustrated during the holidays.
+When this happens, these skills will assist in avoiding emotional hijacking situations.

 What is Emotional Hijacking?

-An emotional hijacking is usually triggered by a situation that overwhelms our emotions and then takes control of our behaviour.
+An emotional hijacking situation is often triggered by something that overwhelms our emotions and then takes control of our behaviour.
 Typically, it happens so quickly that before we know it, an explosion of overpowering and intense feelings/emotions propel us to impulsively react to the situation without taking the time to calm ourselves and respond rationally.

 Simple Steps To Control an Emotional Hijacking